eposlabs/epos/apps/web/guide/features.md

----
-outline: [2]
----

 # Features

 Epos is packed with built-in tools designed to streamline the extension development lifecycle.
 Each tool is pre-configured to function across all execution contexts without additional setup.

 Below are some of the core features that make Epos unique.
-You can find the complete list of capabilities in the [API Reference](/docs/api).
+You can find the complete list of capabilities in the [API Reference](/api/).

 ## Messaging System